 - $2 million-$5 million

 - $5 million-$10 million

 Loans of more than $150,000 account for nearly three-quarters of the dollar volume of PPP loans.

-For PPP loans less than $150,000, the SBA did not release business names, but did report loan totals, aggregated by ZIP code, by industry, by business type, and by various demographic categories.
+For PPP loans less than $150,000, the SBA did not release business names but did report loan totals, aggregated by ZIP code, industry, business type, and various demographic categories.
 These loans account for the large majority of the total number of loans.
-That report is available here.

 What Do You Need to Do?